AndreaStefanh/TNcontrol/README.md

 > [!WARNING]
 > This software is unfinished.
 Keep your expectations low.

 TNcontrol is a tool designed to find chess tournaments where the person you are looking for has pre-registered.
-It supports querying on [Vesus](https://vesus.org/) and checks if the person you are looking for has qualified for [CIGU18](https://it.wikipedia.org/wiki/Campionato_italiano_giovanile_di_scacchi), and it also integrates with Telegram for easier interaction.
+It supports querying on [Vesus](https://vesus.org/), on [Vegaresult](https://www.vegaresult.com/it/tournaments.php) and checks if the person you are looking for has qualified for [CIGU18](https://it.wikipedia.org/wiki/Campionato_italiano_giovanile_di_scacchi), and it also integrates with Telegram for easier interaction.

 ---